mcpuishor/qdrant-laravel

 Introduction

 This package provides an elegant, fluent interface for interacting with the Qdrant Vector Database in Laravel.
-It supports:
+Qdrant is a vector similarity search engine that makes it easy to store and search for embeddings, making it ideal for AI-powered applications.

 Installation